 - Ventilation ducts

-A qualified HVAC technician, like those at Trahan’s Heating and Air Conditioning, will help you assess your home’s airtightness as well as apply air sealing techniques.
+A qualified HVAC technician, like those at Trahan’s Heating and Air Conditioning, will help you assess your home’s airflow as well as apply air sealing techniques.
 If you’re able to locate any leaks on your own, we suggest using caulk, weatherstrips or expansion spray foams to seal them.

-5. Call the professionals
+5. Call The Professionals

 The best way to avoid dealing with sudden heater issues is by scheduling regular heater maintenance at least once a year.
 Our professionals at Trahan’s Heating and AC will help you identify any problems your heater might have that could possibly leave you without heat in the middle of winter!